dlmoody/react-starter/README.md

 _No Grunt/Gulp required!_

-Boilerplate for building a client-based JavaScript library in ES6 using the following components:
+Boilerplate for building a React application in ES6 using the following components:

 * [Babel](https://babeljs.io/)
 * [webpack](https://webpack.github.io/)